rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-explained.md

     <img src="{% asset_path rackspace-email/adding-a-rackspace-email-group-list/group_lists_CP1.png %}" />

 In this message header snippet, we see that the **From:** field shows the message being sent from **"Assistant"<assistant@yourdomainexample.com>**.
 However, we can also see that the **REPLY-TO:** field lists *spoofer@scam.com*.
 That is a clear cut example of a spoofed message.
 You will want to Blacklist any address you find in the **REPLY-TO**, **RETURN-PATH**, and **SOURCE IP** field that is not an address/IP you normally receive mail from.
+For more information on viewing and understanding email headers, please see [View and read Rackspace email headers](/how-to/view-and-read-rackspace-email-headers).

 ### Combat spoofing

+User education is the first line of defense against these types of attacks.
+If a user receives a spoofed message:

+ - Blacklist any address/IP listed in the **REPLY-TO**, **RETURN-PATH**, or **SOURCE IP** that you have determined to be fraudulent.
+ - Immediately [change the password of your email account](/how-to/change-rackspace-email-mailbox-password) if you or your users provided that information at any point.
+ - Alert the rest of your business to the situation

 Spoofing is possibly the most frustrating abuse issue to deal with, simply because it cannot be stopped.
 Spoofing is similar to hand-writing many letters, and signing someone else's name to it.
-You can imagine how difficult that would be to trace which is why educating your users is so important.
+You can imagine how difficult that would be to trace.

 The most impactful change you can make as an administrator is to implement **SPF**, **DKIM**, and **DMARC**.
 These are DNS records that add extra layers of protection to prevent malicious email from being sent out using your domain name.